WalletConnect/walletconnect-specs/chat/README.md

 ## Context

-Chat functionality would be present in wallets where you could search or add a new contact from their wallet addres on-chain and start a one-to-one conversation with them.
+Chat functionality would be present in wallets where you could search or add a new contact from their wallet address on-chain and start a one-to-one conversation with them.

 It would resemble direct messaging (DM) currently present in many social media applications but it would be end-to-end encrypted and available across different wallet providers.